 Rehab for Marijuana Abuse

 Edible marijuana use in teenagers should be taken just as seriously as the abuse of any other psychoactive drug.
 Once teens get used to ingesting marijuana, they may experience withdrawal symptoms if they try to quit using without help.
 Withdrawal can be an uncomfortable, frightening experience, and relapse in this stage is common.
 Drug treatment programs for teenagers provide detox and rehab services in a safe, supervised environment.
-Recovery services like psychotherapy, family counseling, group therapy and experiential therapies are core components of a comprehensive treatment program.
+Recovery services like psychotherapy, experiential therapies are core components of a comprehensive treatment program.

 Muir Woods offers comprehensive treatment programs for boys ages 12 to 17 at our exclusive residential treatment facility in Northern California.
 We encourage you to call us to find out how our intensive, individualized recovery plans can help you and your son create the meaningful, healthy life he deserves.